Apollonius of Perga: Autobiographical prefaces

 Some autobiographical material can be found in the surviving prefaces to the books of Conics.
 These are letters Apollonius addressed to influential friends asking them to review the book enclosed with the letter.
 The first two prefaces are addressed to Eudemus of Pergamon.

 Eudemus likely was or became the head of the research center of the Museum of Pergamon, a city known for its books and parchment industry from which the name parchment is derived.
 Research in Greek mathematical institutions, which followed the model of the Athenian Lycaeum, was part of the educational effort to which the library and museum were adjunct.
 There was only one such school in the state, under royal patronage.
 Books were rare and expensive and collecting them was a royal obligation.

 Apollonius's preface to Book I tells Eudemus that the first four books were concerned with the development of elements while the last four were concerned with special topics.
 Apollonius reminds Eudemus that Conics was initially requested by Naucrates, a geometer and house guest at Alexandria otherwise unknown to history.
 Apollonius provided Naucrates the first draft of all eight books, but he refers to them as being "without a thorough purgation", and intended to verify and correct the books, releasing each one as it was completed.

 Having heard this plan from Apollonius himself, who visited Pergamon, Eudemus insisted Apollonius send him each book before release.
 At this stage Apollonius was likely still a young geometer, who according to Pappus stayed at Alexandria with the students of Euclid (long after Euclid's time), perhaps the final stage of his education.
-Eudemus may have been a mentor from Appolonius' time in Pergamon.
+Eudemus may have been a mentor from Apollonius's time in Pergamon.